DaarkDev/purecom/README.md

 Hello again!
 If you're reading this, most likely you are interested in making your own addons or applications for other users to acquire, and I'll be telling you just how to do that in this section.
 It's actually quite simple, and anyone with at least some basic knowledge of [Lua](https://www.lua.org) scripting and a minute or two should be able to accomplish this.
-When you navigate to the apps folder (from the src folder) it should be completely empty unless you have installed other user's applications already.
-To make your's, simply decide how you would like to organize it (singular or multiple lua files, folder, etc) and then allow user's to download it and put it into their apps folder.
+When you navigate to the ``apps`` folder (from the ``src`` folder) it should be completely empty unless you have installed other user's applications already.
+To make yours, simply decide how you would like to organize it (singular or multiple lua files, folder, etc) and then allow users to download it and put it into their ``apps`` folder.
 After that, there are a few ways your users can run what you've designed.

 Method #1:
 ```lua
 > /run-file apps\xyz.lua
 ```
 This method is not as fast as the next, because you have to be CD'ed into the apps Directory or specify it in the second argument.
-This is assuming you want your application to actually be located in the apps folder, which it doesn't, it just adds accuracy and minimizes confusion when people are trying to use this software.
+This is assuming you want your application to actually be located in the apps folder, which it doesn't have to be, it just adds accuracy and minimizes confusion when people are trying to use this software.

 Method #2:
 ```lua
 > /run-app xyz.lua
 ```
-This method is the better of the two, and requires you to type less assuming that your application is located in the apps directory.
+This method is the better of the two, and requires you to type less assuming that your application is located in the ``apps`` directory.

 ### Optimal argument specification
 This will be one of the most simple tutorial sections, and you're about to see why.
 While we are primarily targeted at